apple/swift-async-algorithms/Guides/Validation.md

 }
 ```

-The `AsyncSequenceValidationTest`, `InputList` and `Clock` will be covered in subsequent sections.
+The `AsyncSequenceValidationTest`, `InputList`, and `Clock` will be covered in subsequent sections.

 ### Validation Diagram Clock

 One of the key functionalities of the validation diagrams is being able to control time.
-For proper usage of this testing infrastructure all clock sources must be tied to the `AsyncSequenceValidationDiagram.Clock` that is exposed on the diagram itself.
+For proper usage of this testing infrastructure, all clock sources must be tied to the `AsyncSequenceValidationDiagram.Clock` that is exposed on the diagram itself.
 This is the heartbeat of how each columnar input and expectation are produced and consumed.
 It measures time in an integral manner of `steps`.
-One step being advanced per event symbol; in the default ASCII diagrams that means `-`, `;`, `|`, `^` and any character value event, or in the case of quoted values like `"'foo'"`, or in grouped events like `"[ab]"`.
+One step is advanced per event symbol; in the default ASCII diagrams that means:

+*  `-`, `;`, `|`, `^`, and any character value event.
+* Quoted values like `"'foo'"`.
+* Grouped events like `"[ab]"`.

 ```swift
 extension AsyncSequenceValidationDiagram {